uliska/scheme-book/scheme/music-function-primer.md

 give you a brief overview, and you can use these functions to experiment with the Scheme concepts discussed in the remainder of this bookpart.

-Music- scheme- and void-functions are expressions just like anything else in Scheme.
+Music-, scheme- and void-functions are expressions just like anything else in Scheme.
 In light of the previous chapter you can say that music functions evaluate to a “music expression”, scheme functions evaluate to any Scheme value, and a void function's value is `#<unspecified>`.
 That is, wherever you can